Get THE RACK DEMO

 Pay once, own the software.
 Your records stay yours regardless of whether you continue paying anything.
 No monthly decision about whether the tool is worth renewing.
 No risk of losing access during a slow sales season when cash is tight.
 The upfront cost is higher.
 The lifetime cost is lower.
 And the data ownership question has a clear answer: it is yours.

 When evaluating pricing, calculate the two-year cost, not the monthly cost.
-A platform charging $29/month costs $696 over two years.
-A one-time purchase at $199 or $379 pays for itself within months and costs nothing after that.
+A platform charging $29/month costs $696 in two years.
+A one-time purchase pays for itself within months and costs nothing after.

 The Pricing Reality